-SPA 101.
-(4/0) SPA 101.
-(4/0) - SPA 105Conversational Spanish3 SHCThis course is a study of basic terminology in Spanish.
+This course is a study of basic terminology in Spanish.
 Basic listening and speaking skills will be emphasized as well as relevant cultural aspects which may affect intercultural communications.
-Prerequisites: ENG 100 and RDG 100 or RWR 100 or appropriate placement scores.
+Prerequisites: ENG 100 and RDG 100, RWR 100, or appropriate placement test scores.
 (3/0)

-SPA 107

-Hispanic Culture and Communication
+SPA 107 Hispanic Culture and 3 SHC Communication

-3 SHC

-This course is a study of Hispanic culture and intercultural

-communication.
-Prerequisites: ENG 100 and RDG 100 or RWR 100 or appropriate test scores.
+This course is a study of Hispanic culture and intercultural communication.
+Prerequisites: ENG 100 and RDG 100, RWR 100, or appropriate placement test scores.
 (3/0)